 Step 4: Unscrew and Remove the Float Ball

-The float ball simple screws onto the end of the lift arm.
+The float ball simply screws on the end of the lift arm.

 Step 5: Sponge the Remaining Water from the Tank

 Use a sponge to remove the rest of the water from the tank.
-Now is also a good time to wipe down the sides and bottom of the tank to remove the dusting of sediment.
+Also wipe down the sides and bottom of the tank to remove the sediment.